Japan's Minebea to acquire Mitsumi Electric

-TOKYO (Reuters) - Japan’s Minebea Co (6479.T) said on Monday it planned to acquire Mitsumi Electric Co 6767.T in a bid to expand its electronics parts business.
+TOKYO, Dec 21 (Reuters) - Japan’s Minebea Co said on Monday it planned to acquire Mitsumi Electric Co in a bid to expand its electronics parts business.

 The two companies will aim for a corporate structure that enhances their development capabilities that enable them to create unique products and provides solutions by gathering both companies’ technological capabilities, Minebea said in a statement.